marionettejs/backbone.syphon/readme.md

 # Backbone.Syphon
-Easily serialize forms in your Backbone.Views into a JSON representation.
+Easily serialize forms fields in your Backbone.Views into a JSON representation.

 [![Build Status](https://travis-ci.org/marionettejs/backbone.syphon.svg)](https://travis-ci.org/marionettejs/backbone.syphon)

 ## About Backbone.Syphon

-Backbone.Syphon aims to make it easy to serialize the form inputs of a Backbone.View in to a simple JSON object that contains all of the values from the form.
+Backbone.Syphon aims to make it easy to serialize the fields of a Backbone.View into a simple JSON object that contains all of the values.

-Working with form elements in a Backbone view can become very tedious very quickly.
-You will either end up writing a lot of repetitive code to read values from the form, or end up using a key-value-observer or data-binding solution that automatically populates your model for you.
+Working with form fields in a Backbone view can become very tedious very quickly.
+You will either end up writing a lot of repetitive code to read values from the fields, or end up using a key-value-observer or data-binding solution that automatically populates your model for you.
 While these are valid options and it is highly recommended to understand how they work, there are times when these options are not the best choice for your application.